joshopaleke/KOFFI/README.md

 ## 📅 Context

-This project is **Day 3** of the *Josh Becomes an Engineer in 15 Days* self-challenge — going from zero to job-ready frontend engineer by building real Figma-to-code projects every day.
+This project is a self-challenge going from zero to job-ready design engineer by building real Figma-to-code projects every day.

 ---